jenkins-x/jx-docs/content/en/blog/news/provision-jx-clusters-terraform.md

 Terraform has been successfully initialized!
 ```

-We have initiated Terraform and our Terraform State is now configured to use the GCP Buket specified in the terraform.tf file.
+We have initiated Terraform and our Terraform State is now configured to use the GCP Bucket specified in the terraform.tf file.

 # Step 4 - Terraform Plan
 We now can execute a `terraform plan` and see what will be created.
 At this point, we can opt to augment the terraform code.